Yorubae/chatgpt-on-terminal/README.md

 chmod +x install.sh

 ```
-provide executeable permission to make the scipt to run
+provide executeable permission to the script to make it executeable
 ```bash
 ./install.sh
 ```